se-edu/se-book/designPatterns/singleton/what/text.md

 **Context**

-A certain classes should have no more than just one instance (e.g. the main controller class of the system).
+Certain classes should have no more than just one instance (e.g. the main controller class of the system).
 These single instances are commonly known as _singletons_.

 **Problem**